ICTU/quality-time/openshift/helm/README.md

 You need the following CLI tools:

-+ OC CLI the openshift cli
++ OC CLI the OpenShift cli
 + Helm the Helm CLI

 Login with the OC CLI and select a project/namespace.
 Then the helm commands can be used.